invertase/react-native-firebase/docs/dynamic-links/usage/index.md

 If you don't add this, the dynamic link will invoke your app, but you cannot retrieve any deep link data you may need within your app, as the deep link will be completely ignored.

-## iOS Testing Your Dynamic Link

-To test your dynamic link, you will need to use a real device as it will not work on a simulator.

-### Application Is Installed On Device

-The iOS Notes app is a good place to paste your dynamic link and test it opens your app.
-It should work even if it is not a published app.

-### Application Is Not Installed On Device

-1. Switch the `App Store ID` in your Firebase Console project settings to a valid App Store ID e.g. iOS Notes App Store ID.

-2. Generate a new dynamic link and associate with your app.

-3. Paste the link in iOS Notes app.
-When you press, it should take you to the App Store for the ID you listed in your project settings.
-Just by making it to the App Store is good enough to indicate your dynamic link is working.

 ## iOS Troubleshooting

 1. Ensure you have the right URL in the Associated Domains in Xcode.